Māori engineering graduate follows path of two sisters

 Searching academic publications didn’t turn up any specific solutions for pou footings, though reports about Native American totem poles offered some ideas, says Tiaho.

-With her encouragement, her two sisters followed in her footsteps.
+With her encouragement, her two sisters followed in her footsteps moving to study in Auckland after living in Te Kuiti, Otaki and Hamilton as children.

-Having lived and learned in relatively close-knit communities and schools, the shift to study at the University of Auckland took some adjustment, they say.
+Having lived and learned in relatively close-knit communities and schools, the shift to study at Waipapa Taumata Rau, University of Auckland was an adjustment, with its scale and loss of small town peer support.

 Media contact